Backups, export and import

 ./scripts/stop-server, which stops the whole server.
 This is preferred if you’re not hosting multiple organizations, because it has no side effects other than disabling the Zulip server for the duration.

-manage.py deactivate_realm -r 'target_org', which deactivates the target organization, logging out all active login sessions and preventing all accounts from logging in or accessing the API.
-This is preferred for environments like Zulip Cloud where you might want to export a single organization without disrupting any other users, and the intent is to move hosting of the organization (and forcing users to re-login would be required as part of the hosting migration anyway).
+./manage export, which first deactivates the target organization, logging out all active login sessions and preventing all accounts from logging in or accessing the API.
+This is preferred for environments like Zulip Cloud where you might want to export a single organization without disrupting any other users, and the intent is to move hosting of the organization (and forcing users to re-log in would be required as part of the hosting migration anyway).

 We include both options in the instructions below, commented out so